Skip to Content

 Toxins

 Elements like zinc, boron (usually found in fertilizers), rust, and copper are hazardous to air plants.
-So, while planning on growing air plants, you should be sure that the containers, terrariums, or display does not include these elements.
+So, while planning on growing air plants, you should be sure that the containers, terrariums, or displays do not include these elements.

 To ensure that your air plants grow in an environment that is free from all kinds of toxins, here are a few things that you need to consider: